8 The Merger

 This was the birth of the eukaryotic cell.

 Why did this matter for cell size?
 Prokaryotic cells generate ATP at their cell membrane.
-As a cell grows larger, its volume (which determines energy demand) increases as the cube of its radius, while its membrane surface area (which determines ATP supply) increases only as the square.22 Large prokaryotic cells face an energy crisis: demand outpaces supply.
+As a cell grows larger, its volume (which determines energy demand) increases as the cube of its radius, while its membrane surface area (which determines ATP supply) increases only as the square.24 In an influential model proposed by Lane and Martin, large prokaryotic cells face an energy bottleneck: demand outpaces supply.
 Mitochondria solve this by internalizing the energy-producing membranes.
 A eukaryotic cell can increase its volume and simply add more mitochondria, each with its own chemiosmotic membrane.
 The internal membrane surface area scales with volume, not with the cell’s external surface.
-The merger did not just add a metabolic capability.
-It removed a fundamental architectural constraint.23
+If this model is correct, the merger did not just add a metabolic capability – it relaxed a fundamental constraint on cell size and genomic complexity.25

 And then it happened again.